DaseinPhaos/aren_alloc/README.md

 assert_eq!(p.1, 2);
 ```

+As `CoerceUnsized` is supported for `Pointer`, compiling would require a nightly version.

 # License

 This project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).